Cross-attention learning enables real-time nonuniform rotational distortion correction in OCT: Methods and materials

-where ${\hat d}_i$ and $d_i$ are the elements of the predicted distortion vector and ground truth, respectively. $N$ is the length of the vector (also the number of A-lines in each frame). $M$ is the number of data points in each A-line. ${\hat p}_{i,j}$ and ${p}_{i,j}$ are the pixel value of data point $j$ in A-line $i$ from the predicted new frame and the corresponding input image, respectively.\\ In the inference phase, two successively acquired OCT B-scans (the $n-1$-th and $n$-th frames. $n$ refers to time points) are fed into the trained stacked cross-attention network.
-This is under the assumption that these two frames exhibit a high degree of morphological consistency, which is valid for current endoscopic OCT systems with an A-line rate of above 50 kHz \cite{swanson2017ecosystem,gora2017endoscopic}.
-The output of this network is only the distortion vector 1, which is used to correct the NURD of the $n$-th frame.
-For the continuously acquired OCT B-scan sequence, we also consider the impact of NURD correction errors in the previous frames on the correction of the $n$-th frame.
-We generate the cumulative distortion vector using the method described in \cite{liao2022distortion}.
-Both vectors are applied to get the NURD-corrected $n$-th frame. \\
+where ${\hat d}_i$ and $d_i$ are the elements of the predicted distortion vector and ground truth, respectively. $N$ is the length of the vector (also the number of A-lines in each frame). $M$ is the number of data points in each A-line. ${\hat p}_{i,j}$ and ${p}_{i,j}$ are the pixel value of data point $j$ in A-line $i$ from the predicted new frame and the corresponding input image, respectively.
+The smoothness loss and similarity loss are all adopted in the prediction of two distortion vectors, and L1 loss is only adopted in the prediction of distortion vector 1 because the GT vector of distorting original frame is known.
+The final loss of network is:

+In the inference phase, two successively acquired OCT B-scans (the raw $n-1$-th and $n$-th frames. $n$ refers to time points) are fed into the trained stacked cross-attention network.
+The output of this network is only the distortion vector 1, which is used to correct the NURD of the newest $n$-th frame.
+We generate the cumulative distortion vector from raw $n$-th frame to the initial $1$-th frame using the method described in \cite{liao2022distortion}.
+Specifically, the $n$-th frame is composed of $N$ A-lines $A_i^n$ ($i \in \left[ {1,N} \right]$).
+Due to the NURD occurrence in adjacent frames, $A_i^n$ mismatches its correct position which is supposed to be aligned to $A_j^{n-1}$.
+The position error $\varepsilon _i^n = j - i$ of A-line $A_j^{n}$ constitutes one element of distortion vector ${D^{n \sim n - 1}} = {\left[ {\varepsilon _1^n,...,\varepsilon _i^n,...,\varepsilon _N^n} \right]^T}$ (it can be integers only).
+Given predicted A-line level distortion vector ${{\hat D}^{n \sim n - 1}}$ between $n$-th and $n-1$-th frames and cumulative ${D^{n-1 \sim 1}}$ between $n-1$-th and initial $1$-th frames, the latest distortion vector ${D^{n \sim 1}}$ can be obtained by cumulative transform operation $\Psi$:\\

+where we can cumulatively transform the $n$-th frame to the initial $1$-th frame in A-line level, and finally generate NURD-corrected $n$-th frame.